-Westmoreland County Community College (Westmoreland) adopts this Employee Conduct and Work Rules Policy to ensure orderly operations and provide the best possible work environment.
-Westmoreland expects employees and others who are engaged to provide services, such as temporary personnel, consultants and independent contractors, to follow these rules of conduct while on company premises, attending company functions or otherwise performing work-related activity.
+Westmoreland County Community College (Westmoreland) strives to provide the best possible work environment for employees, learning environment for students, and customer service for all clients.
+Westmoreland expects all employees and others who are engaged to provide services, such as temporary personnel, consultants and independent contractors, to conduct themselves professionally at all times while on college premises, attending college functions or otherwise performing workrelated activity.